MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 The PowerToys Run program plugin allows for program arguments to be added when launching an application.
 The program arguments must follow the expected format as defined by the program's command line interface.

 > [!NOTE]
-> To input valid search queries, the first element after the program name has to be one of the following phrases:
+> To input valid search queries, the first element after the program name has to be one of the following possibilities:
 > - The symbol sequence `--`.
 > - A parameter that starts with `-`.
 > - A parameter that starts with `--`.